 The Hump Ridge Trust also supports a trapping line along the Hump Ridge in an effort to eradicate exotic wildlife predators such as stoats.

 These efforts are in conjunction with Wairaurahiri Jet, a tourism company that provides 90km of exhilarating jet-boat action into the heart of Fiordland National Park.
-The owners of Wairaurahiri Jet have been using their business to help conservation efforts for seven years and can also provide pick-up and drop-offs on the Hump Ridge Track.
+The owners of Wairaurahiri Jet have been using their business to help conservation efforts for a decade and can also provide pick-up and drop-offs on the Hump Ridge Track.

 Enviro Gold Award

 The efforts of this remarkable project have not gone unnoticed.

 In March 2012, the Tuatapere Hump Track was awarded Qualmark Enviro Gold - approved by New Zealand’s official tourism quality assurance authority.
 The Wairaurahiri Jet has also earned Enviro Gold status for their success in mixing business with community, ecology and sustainability.

 Qualmark Enviro Gold - tourism’s top environmental award - is judged on impact and sustainability in a business, community and ecological environment.

 There are a variety of natural sights and highlights to be found on the Hump Ridge Track which takes in Fiordland National Park, privately owned land and links into parts of the DOC-operated South Coast Track.